simonscmap/cmap-node-api/utility/distributed-datasets.md

 ## Query-to-Database-Target

 The `queryToDatabaseTarget` module takes as its only parameter the query in question.
 This query string is parsed with one of two code paths: first, a string parsing is performed if the query is an "EXEC" query; otherwise the query is parsed with a query parser, [https://github.com/taozhi8833998/node-sql-parser](node-sql-parser).
-This parsing yields the list of tables the query will visit.
+Either code path will yiel a list of tables the query will visit.

+Note, however, that some sprocs do not need table names in their arguments list (for example, uspDatasetsWithAncillary).
+For this reason, queries are allowed to continue if no table names are extracted an the query is an EXEC.
+In these cases, the query will be run on the default pool, which targets the `ranier` server.
+See `mapServerNameToPoolConnection` in [/utility/roundRobin.js](roundRobin).

+### Cache

+The main `getCandidateList` function in [/utility/queryToDatabaseTarget.js](queryToDatabaseTarget) makes two async fetches; both are cached:

 In order to determine which servers are valid targets, the main function must consult the `tblDataset_Servers` table, which maps dataset ids to the names of servers that host the dataset.
 But in order to make sense of this mapping, it must also be able to map the names of the tables that were extracted from the query to dataset ids.
 This map is derrived from `tblVariables`.

-### Cache

 Both of these calls are cached using [/utility/cacheAsync.js](cacheAsync.js).
 Currently the [https://github.com/node-cache/node-cache](node-cache) is configured such that keys never expire.
 Note also that the api does not proactively fetch these two tables during its bootstrap; instead the cache is generated on the first call to the query Handler.